 – A professional association – I have been a long-term member of the Canadian Association of Virtual Assistants.
 CAVA has many resources and you can view all request for proposals received by potential clients and VA team owners/leads to assist you in locating new clients.

 And some other things you should definitely think about…

-– Project management – for tracking your own stuff or working with clients – I use Asana – there is a free version
+– Project management – for tracking your own stuff or working with clients – I use Asana – there is also a free version

-– Time tracking – to track how long it takes you do certain tasks or when tracking your client hours – I use Toggle – also free
+– Time tracking – to track how long it takes you to do certain tasks or when tracking your client hours – I use Toggle – also free

 – Graphic design – this is for basic edits or for marketing and social media – I use PicMonkey or Canva – there is a free version for each of these platforms